LAION-C: An Out-of-Distribution Benchmark for Web-Scale Vision Models: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Felix Wichmann for providing access to his psychophysics laboratory and valuable guidance, as well as the students who took part in our study.
 We also thank multiple anonymous reviewers for their helpful feedback on the manuscript.
-This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
+This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, and by the Federal Ministry of Research, Technology and Space of Germany (BMFTR) under grant no. 01IS24085C (OPENHAFM).
 WB acknowledges financial support via an Emmy Noether Grant funded by the German Research Foundation (DFG) under grant no. BR 6382/1-1, via the Open Philanthropy Foundation funded by the Good Ventures Foundation and the German Research Foundation (DFG) through the SFB 1233, Robust Vision: Inference Principles and Neural Mechanisms, TP A2, project number: 276693517.
 WB is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
 This research utilized compute resources at the Tübingen Machine Learning Cloud, DFG FKZ INST 37/1057-1 FUGG.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Thomas Klein.